europeana/Europeana1914-1918/docker/README.md

 1. Copy all files in `docker/web/config/` to `config/` in your cloned repo:
   `cp -r docker/web/config/. config`

+## Initialisation

+From this directory, run `init-db.sh`

 ## Usage

-1. Change to this directory (`docker`), then run: `docker-compose up`
+1. From this directory, run: `docker-compose up`
-2. The first time you have it running, you will need to init the db with `init-db.sh`
-3. The web application will be accessible at http://localhost:30000/
+2. The web application will be accessible at http://localhost:30000/

 ## Services